opensciencemap/vtm/README.md

 # V™
 <br/>

-VTM is developed within the [OpenScienceMap](http://opensciencemap.org) project.
+VTM was developed within the [OpenScienceMap](http://opensciencemap.org) project.

 **This fork is for continue VTM development and make it compatible with latest [Mapsforge](https://github.com/mapsforge/mapsforge).**

+If you have any questions or problems, don't hesitate to ask our public [mailing list](https://groups.google.com/group/mapsforge-dev) for help.
+You can also report bugs and improvement requests via our [issue tracker](https://github.com/mapsforge/vtm/issues).

 ## Features
 - Java map library